JimGrange/mixtur/cran-comments.md

 ## R-hub builder test (Windows Server)
 There was 1 ERROR:

-* Error : Bioconductor does not yet build and check packages for R version 4.2
+1. Bioconductor does not yet build and check packages for R version 4.2

   This issue seems to be with setting up the container for testing on r-hub rather than an issue with the package as I cannot replicate it locally.
 This has been discussed under Issue #471 on the r-hub github page (https://github.com/r-hub/rhub/issues/471).

-There were 2 NOTEs:
+There were 3 NOTEs:

 1. New submission